Analyzing Adversarial Inputs in Deep Reinforcement Learning: Analytical Tools and Techniques

 Fig.~\ref{fig:tools:iterative-splitting} illustrate an example of this approach.
 Suppose we wish to prove that one output ($y_1$) is always greater than the other ($y_0$); the leftmost figure depicts a scenario in which it is impossible to provide a formal answer as the propagated output reachable sets overlap, while in the rightmost figure, it is possible (by exploiting the input splitting) to formally show where the output $y_1$ is greater than $y_0$.
-Finally, to compute the \adversarialrate{}, \prove{} normalizes the size of the sub-intervals that violate the requirement by the size of the initial domain.
+Finally, to compute the \adversarialrate{}, \prove{} sums the sizes of the sub-intervals that violate the requirement and expresses the result as a percentage of the size of the initial domain.
 Notice that, it is possible that for some sub-intervals the reachable sets still overlap.
 In such cases, \prove{} iteratively performs additional domain splits until it can return an answer or reach an $\epsilon$ precision factor. \prove{} is sound and $\epsilon$-complete; we refer the reader to the original paper for the completeness proof and the complexity analysis \citep{ProVe}.
 Crucially, for the single interval propagation, \prove{} can rely on different verification tools as a backend, such as \texttt{Neurify} \citep{wang2018efficient}.
-Notice that, a complete version of \prove{} has been presented in \cite{CountingProVe} based on \texttt{Marabou} \citep{katz2019marabou} --- a sound and complete verification engine used in for various verification use cases \citep{BaAmCoReKa23, AmScKa21, AmWuBaKa21, AmZeKaSc22, AmFrKaMaRe23, AmMaZeKaSc23, CaKoDaKoKaAmRe22}.
+Notice that, a complete version of \prove{} has been presented in \cite{CountingProVe} based on \texttt{Marabou} \citep{katz2019marabou} --- a sound and complete verification engine used for various verification use cases \citep{BaKa23, AmScKa21, AmWuBaKa21, AmZeKaSc22, AmFrKaMaRe23, AmMaZeKaSc23, CaKoDaKoKaAmRe22}.

 \textbf{Code.} The code for \prove{} is publicly available at: \url{https://github.com/d-corsi/NetworkVerifier}.